Get Rates Near You!

 Still, since some stocks really take off once issued, buying an IPO can be an opportunity to benefit from the market popularity of a stock.
 However, there are also risks involved.

-Newer companies have limited track records of earnings for you to examine.
-They may not yet have proven that their business model can sustain the entry of competitors into their space.
+Newer companies have limited earnings track records for you to examine.
+They may not yet have proven that their business model can sustain competitors’ entry into their space.

 Two other things add to the risk of IPOs: